worflor/woflo-petsplus-mod/README.md

 - "[please] F*CKING PLAY WITH ME NOW!"
 - "Indiana Bones and the Temple of Zoomies"
 - "Bond Voyage!"
 - "Be More Chilllllll"
-- "Hearts on Pyre"
+- "Hearts on Pyre" [RENAME CUZ I HATE]
 - "(sighs) sigh…"
 - "Finnish Him!"
 - "Afraidiana Grande"